Dangerous Encounters of the First Kind: Plot

-Wan-Chu offers a deal to a local gang that previously harassed her and meets their leader, Uncle Hark, who works as a club DJ.
-Hark takes Wan-Chu and Ko to a banker who agrees to exchange 20 of the money orders into Hong Kong dollars for 30% of their amount, then Hark sends his gang to rob the two youths of the money.
-Wan-Chu and Ko throw the money down the stairwell to Lung, who gets trapped by the gang members in the parking garage.
-Lung throws the money and money orders at them and escapes when Paul, Ko and Wan-Chu throw bombs at the gang members.
-Wan-Chu is furious at Lung for throwing the money away and their argument leads the boys to abandon her again.

-Now alone, Wan-Chu is caught by Hark and his gang.
-As they are threatening to burn her, Tan arrives and beats up Hark but Wan-Chu refuses to press charges.
-Back at their apartment, Tan angrily beats her for fighting with the gang then ties her to the bars on the windows with cable ties.
+Wan-chu offers a deal to a local gang that previously harassed her and meets their leader, Uncle Hark.
+He takes Wan-chu and Ko to a banker who agrees to exchange 20 of the money orders into Hong Kong dollars for 30% of their amount, then Hark sends his gang to steal the money.
+During their escape, Lung throws the money at the gang to ward them off.
+Wan-chu is furious at him for losing the money, and the boys abandon her again.
+Hark and his gang attack her outside her apartment.
+Tan arrives and fends them off, but Wan-chu refuses to identify the men or press charges.
+In their apartment, Tan angrily beats her before tying her to the window bars with zip ties.